2019 Doctor of Creative Arts by Research, University of Technology Sydney.

-Natalia teaches Spanish language and Spanish cultural studies.
-Her interdisciplinary and research draws from fields in the Humanities and the Social Sciences and focuses on Spanish migration to and from Australia.
+Natalia teaches Spanish language and Spanish cultural studies and is the Convenor of European Languages and Cultures Studies.
+Her interdisciplinary research draws from fields in the Humanities and the Social Sciences and focuses on Spanish migration to and from Australia.
 She is particularly interested in analysing issues of identity formation, different forms of constructing a sense of belonging while living in a foreign country, intergenerational issues pertaining immigrant families, as well as questions around migrants’ memory, emotions, and affects

 Her background as a filmmaker has led her to become increasingly interested in forms of storytelling that interrogate assumptions about identity formation, community building, and feelings of belonging.
 Her first short film MEMORY won best film at the Victoria Multicultural Film Festival (2019) and is part of the TRAVELLING ROADSHOW SERIES ‘Zooming Out’, which tours multicultural films to regional Victorian.
 Memory has been screened internationally.
 Her latest work Home Sweet Home contains a collection of short documentaries presenting the different layers of Spanish migration narratives in relation to isolation, identity construction, the meaning of home, the complexities of returns and remigration, distance, nostalgia, and familial and generational differences.
 This research work has been published as part of the Europeana Collections on migration.